Roll of Thunder, Hear My Cry

 Classics, Historical Fiction

-African American History, African American, Courage, Bravery, Heroism, Pride and Self-Esteem, Family Life, Friends and Friendship, Honor, Tolerance and Acceptance
+African American History, African American, Determination and Perseverance, Pride and Self-Esteem, Family Life, Prejudice and Tolerance Experiences

 Having land gives the Logan children an emotional foundation as they begin to notice the difference between how white children and black children are treated in the Jim Crow South of the Great Depression.
 Like how textbooks are only issued to black children — labeled "nigra" in the book's inside cover — after they've been thoroughly used by white children.
 And it takes injustices such as these, and a turbulent year of intense racial prejudice, of night riders and burnings, to show Cassie just how important owning their own land is.